oar-team/batsim/doc/proto_description.md

 id 2), and the last two ranks (2 and 3) on the second machine (1, which stands for resource id 3).

-For certain job profile that involve storage you may need to define a ``storage_mapping`` between the storage label defined in the job profile definition and the storage resource id on the platform.
-For example, the a job profile of type ``msg_par_hg_pfs_tiers`` contains this field ``"storage":
+For certain job profiles that involve storage you may need to define a ``storage_mapping`` between the storage label defined in the job profile definition and the storage resource id on the platform.
+For example, the job profile of type ``msg_par_hg_pfs_tiers`` contains this field ``"storage": "pfs"``.
-"pfs"``, in order to select what is the resource that correspond to the ``"pfs"`` storage you should provide a mapping for this label:
+In order to select what is the resource that corresponds to the ``"pfs"`` storage, you should provide a mapping for this label:
 ``"storage_mapping": { "pfs": 2 }``.
-If no mapping is provided Batsim will guess
+If no mapping is provided, Batsim will guess
-the storage mapping, only if one storage resource is provided on the platform.
+the storage mapping only if one storage resource is provided on the platform.

-An other optional field is ``additional_io_job`` that permits to the decision process to add a job that represents the IO traffic, dynamically at execution time.
+Another optional field is ``additional_io_job`` that permits to the decision process to add a job, that represents the IO traffic, dynamically at execution time.
 This dynamicity is necessary when the IO traffic depends on the job allocation.
 It only works for MSG based job profile types for the additional IO job and the job itself.
-The given IO job will be merged to the actual job before it's execution.
+The given IO job will be merged to the actual job before its execution.
 The additional job allocation may be different from the job allocation itself, for example when some IO nodes are involved.

 - **data**: A job id, an allocation, a mapping (optional), an additional IO job